War, war never changes.

 - Drill Sergeant Nasty.
 While most modern drill sergeants have to turn civilians into killing machines in the space of about three months and they have to be hard on recruits to do it properly, don't go overboard with it.
 It is perfectly reasonable for a D.I. to shout himself blue at a character who is sloppy, but for a character who is a bit sluggish in P.T. to get the stuffing beaten out of them is another thing entirely.
 This was a case of Truth in Television in the past, and even into the modern era, but if you are writing in the here and now, this kind of behavior is a symptom of something deeply wrong in the service.

 - Enemy Exchange Program.
 Typically strongly discouraged in real life for numerous reasons.

 - Gun Porn.
 While it is a given those reading a war story will like accuracy in their weapons descriptions, try not to go overboard on it.
 Be accurate, but not gushing unless it is in-character of course, some soldiers do get a little more attached than is healthy (although unless it is a "war is hell" type of story this will be treated with suspicion by their senior officers).
 Few readers will thank you for page after page of minutiae on firearms when a story could be being told.
 Note that real soldiers do tend to get a kind of attachment to their weapons, considering that they depend upon them for daily survival.

-- National Stereotyping Tropes.
+- National Stereotypes.
 Be very careful when dealing with armed conflict between nations, especially if there well known and negative stereotypes about the peoples and or countries involved.

 - All Germans Are Nazis.
 If the work involves the Wehrmacht, then don't automatically assign them as German=Nazi=Evil.
 Beware Godwin's Law.
 The trope for the modern German military, called the Bundeswehr, is We Are Not the Wehrmacht.